-- (1) If no filing time is specified in an applicable rule and no deadline has been ordered by the court, all documents pertaining to a court proceeding must be filed with the clerk a minimum of two (2) business days before the scheduled proceeding - (2) For documents served by mail, other than the complaint, the postmark is the effective date of filing or service.
-If the postmark is illegible or missing, the filing or service date is presumed to be three (3) days before receipt.
+- (1) If no filing time is specified in an applicable rule and no deadline has been ordered by the court, all documents pertaining to a court proceeding must be filed with the clerk a minimum of two (2) business days before the scheduled proceeding - (2) For documents served by mail, other than the complaint, the court will presume the postmark on the envelope to be the date the party filed the document.
+If the postmark is illegible or missing, the court will presume the document to have been filed three (3) business days prior to the date stamp indicating receipt by the court.
+Response time will be calculated from the date stamp indicating the court received the papers.
+For papers served only on a party and not filed with the court, the response time will be calculated from the date the party received the papers in accordance with Fed.
+R. Civ.
+P. 33(b)(2), 34(b)(2)(A), and 36(a)(3).